 “We are there to be the face of the Navy to the public, to improve the spirits of the people at our shows and of the service members, we call it ‘esprit de corps’ [a feeling of pride or fellowship],” Chief Bill Edwards said.

-The unit leader for the Navy Cruisers and a trumpet instrumentalist who remained unnamed shared a similar sentiment.
+The unit leader for the Navy Cruisers and a trumpet instrumentalist David Smith shared a similar sentiment.

 “We serve as ambassadors of the Navy, we’re the music, the sound, the visuals.
-We’re trying to represent those who serve and gave their life for our freedoms,” the trumpeter said.
+We’re trying to represent those who serve and gave their life for our freedoms,” Smith said.
 “Music is a universal language everybody understands, so it’s a good way to form connections.”

-Hagerty’s band was not able to rehearse with the Navy beforehand due to them being on tour.
+Hagerty’s band did not have the chance to rehearse with the Navy before the concert.
 They were given short notice but still managed to put on a show that had the audience roaring.

 Some of the Navy band members had the opportunity to play with the Navy when they were in high school, creating a full circle moment for many of the service members.

-“It’s nostalgic, I remember the bands coming to my high school, being in this role now is great to connect with the future and plant the seeds that maybe one day they will join the band,” the trumpeter said.
+“It’s nostalgic, I remember the bands coming to my high school, being in this role now is great to connect with the future and plant the seeds that maybe one day they will join the band,” Smith said.